APogue/APogue.github.io/_drafts/outline-v3/2025-01-31-Outline-v3-intro.md

 4. Speech may be used to manipulate.

-To reiterate, speech lies on a spectrum from completely untrue to entirely true, and a statement may contain any combination of categories.
+In the effort to protect speech made in good faith, which itself may be perceived as untrue, free speech protections are vast---speech containing any combination of the above are permitted, speech made in bad faith, and lies are all permitted.